-Unfortunately, many insurers are taking assistance intended for patients.
-They have stopped counting the amount provided by copay assistance programs toward a patient’s deductible and out-of-pocket maximum.
-This policy is referred to as a “Copay Accumulator Adjustment” policy.
+Unfortunately, many insurers and pharmacy benefit managers (PBMs) implement policies that make it impossible for patients to afford lifesaving medications, even when they have insurance.
+Recently insurers and PBMs have stopped counting the amount provided by copay assistance programs from charitable foundations and manufacturers toward a patient’s deductible and out-of-pocket maximum.
+This is referred to as a “copay accumulator adjustment” policy.

 Many employer-sponsored health plans also deem certain critical and life-saving prescription drugs as “non-essential,” because of a loophole in the Affordable Care Act which significantly increases out-of-pocket costs for patients.

 These policies harm individuals with serious and chronic conditions, making it difficult or impossible for them to get the medications they need.
 Most patients are caught off-guard several months into the plan year when their financial assistance has run out, and they learn that they have not met their annual deductible.
 When they attempt to refill a prescription or get other health care, they may be faced with a bill for thousands of dollars.